-Visible/Infrared Imager Radiometer Suite (VIIRS): The VIIRS will combine the radiometric accuracy of the AVHRR/3 currently flown on the NOAA polar-orbiters with the high (0.65 km) spatial resolution of the Operational Linescan System flown on DMSP spacecraft.
-The VIIRS will have 22 channels grouped into the panchromatic day/night band, visible and near-infrared (IR), short and mid-wave IR, and long-wave IR, with additional spectral capabilities that can be used to determine ocean color.
-VIIRS spectral bands are characterized as either fine resolution or moderate resolution.
+Visible/Infrared Imager/Radiometer Suite (VIIRS): The VIIRS will combine the radiometric accuracy of the AVHRR/3 currently flown on the NOAA polar-orbiters with the high spatial resolution (0.65 km) of the Operational Linescan System (OLS) flown on DMSP spacecraft.
+The VIIRS will have 22 channels grouped into the panchromatic day/night band, visible and near-infrared (IR), short and mid-wave IR, and long-wave IR.
+VIIRS spectral bands are characterized as either fine spatial resolution or moderate spatial resolution.
 Fine resolution bands will have horizontal sampling intervals (HSIs) of about 400 m to 800 m across the ~3000 km swath and moderate resolution bands will have HSIs of twice this size.
 VIIRS will provide measurements of sea surface temperature, atmospheric aerosols, snow cover, cloud cover, surface albedo, vegetation index, sea ice, and ocean color.
 VIIRS is expected to perform similarly to MODIS on NASA's Earth Observing System (EOS) Terra and Aqua missions in many of the spectral bands.
 VIIRS represents a significant step in transforming NASA's state-of-the-art research sensors into operational sensors to meet the needs of both the operational and research communities.